Kent27/docs-emobiq/document/function/App/componentMethod/componentMethod.md

 The user wants delete a row the data inside the local table.

 ### Step
-1. make sure local table is added to Services, and consist of some data.
+1. Make sure local table is added to Services, and consist of some data.

      ![](../../../../document/function/App/componentMethod/componentMethod-Step-1.png?raw=true)